-Mirage Properties
+Mirage Project

-In addition to the staking of claims, on January 5, 2023, the Company completed an option agreement with Globex for the Mirage Properties (the "Globex Option"), in an area that is highly prospective for Lithium-Cesium-Tantalum ("LCT") pegmatites.
+In addition to the staking of claims, on January 5, 2023, the Company completed an option agreement with Globex for the Mirage Project (the "Globex Option"), in an area that is highly prospective for Lithium-Cesium-Tantalum ("LCT") pegmatites.

-The Mirage Properties (198 claims, 8,884 ha) is located approximately 40 km south of the Trans-Taiga Highway.
-Fruitful discussions with a geologist that worked the area twenty-five years ago for gold exploration led to the staking of the Brunswick Exploration claims, as he recorded the presence of several angular pegmatitic glacial boulders hosting well-defined, decimetric spodumene crystals, located at the SW extremity of the newly staked claims.
+The Mirage Project is located approximately 40 km south of the Trans-Taiga Highway.
+Fruitful discussions with a geologist that worked the area twenty-five years ago for gold exploration led to the staking of the Brunswick Exploration claims, as the geologist recorded the presence of several angular pegmatitic glacial boulders hosting well-defined, decimetric spodumene crystals, located at the SW extremity of the newly staked claims.
 The largest observed boulder measured 8 m by 4 m by 3 m.
 Pale grey spodumene crystals were positively identified following lithium flame tests.
 The large size of the boulders, their quantity and angular nature indicate a proximal source.

-Furthermore, compilation work indicates that the overall claim group hosts lithium lithogeochemical anomalies above 100 ppm Li in altered basalts (Québec Government SIGEOM database), suggesting local alteration from influx of lithium rich fluids.
-No exploration work for lithium has been done in the area, and the majority of the claim group is located up-ice from the glacial boulders.
+Furthermore, compilation work indicated that the overall claim group hosts lithium lithogeochemical anomalies above 100 ppm Li in altered basalts (Québec Government SIGEOM database), suggesting local alteration from influx of lithium rich fluids.
+No exploration work for lithium had been done in the area, and the majority of the claim group is located up-ice from the glacial boulders.
 The presence of sizeable angular spodumene-bearing float on the project combined with lithium geochemical anomalies point to the local presence of LCT pegmatites.

-The Globex Option allows Brunswick Exploration to acquire a 100% interest in the Mirage Properties for a total consideration of \$0.5 million, half in cash and half in Common Shares (at a minimum price of \$0.45 per Common Share) over a three-year period, under the following terms:
+With the Globex Option, Brunswick Exploration could acquire a 100% interest in the Mirage Project for a total consideration of \$0.5 million, half in cash and half in Common Shares (at a minimum price of \$0.45 per Common Share) over a three-year period, under the following terms: